- Python 86.3%

 cafe-car

-Core API for GTFS.Zone — serves GTFS-RT protobuf feeds and provides an admin UI for managing feeds and drivers.
+Core API for GTFS.Zone: serves GTFS-RT feeds and provides an admin UI for managing feeds, trackers and service alerts.

 Part of a larger stack; see deploy-gtfs-rt for the full deployment.